tvitcom/shdeploy/README.md

 This application with golang simple web file-server for hosting text configuration files, bash scripts and other file for deploy linux environment for developers.
 Also in 'pub/deb9/' placed the preseed file for autonomous Debian9 amd64 installation with preconfigured passwords for root and mysql server.
 You may rename '_preseed' to 'preseed' then edit appropriate root and user passwords and use it.
 Now it ready for Debian 9 (and for Ubuntu 18 coming soon) system in virtual box containers.

-The shdeploy will deliver environment with next useful packages for everyday developers need:
+to Debian 9 environment with next useful packages for everyday developers need:
 - [x] Common: Git, Svn, 7z, sqlite3, mysql-workbench, meld, google-chrome
 - [X] sublime-text && sublime-merge - awesome tools:)
 - [x] LAMP stack with PhpMyAdmin